 If you safety switch / break continues to trip, there are a multitude of things that could be wrong with your system, all of which needed to be handled by a professional and can be extremely dangerous if not deadly if done wrong.

-Over all hot water systems are complex pieces of equipment and should not be repaired or altered by anyone but professionals such as the local Brisbane Plumbers at Jetset Plumbing.
+Over all hot water systems are complex pieces of equipment and should not be repaired or altered by anyone but professionals such as the local plumbers at Jetset Plumbing.